jasmineteoyy/DATAH195A_Honors_Project/README.md

-# DATA H195A Honors Project
+# DATA H195A Honors Project: Building A Recommender Using Spotify's Web API: "Spotipy"

 ## DataSet: